The following are the experiences, thoughts, and philosophies from our preschool director, Sandy Rempe

 For some reason, our facility reminds me of the 1970’s movie, the Bad News Bears.
 The one that had Walter Matthau and Tatum O’Neal in it.
 (I really hope some of you reading this are old enough to remember that movie.)
 Their team, “The Bad News Bears”, practiced baseball on poor playing fields and had some very makeshift uniforms.
 They played these “fancy” teams who wore new, clean, and matching uniforms and practiced ball using new and modern, (for that time), fields.
 Of course, during the whole movie you just wanted those Bad News Bears to beat the snot out of that fancy team!
 Like the Bad News Bears, our preschool with our older facilities really can’t compete with other “fancy” schools.
 But I really wonder, is new always better?
 Isn’t it really about the relationship between the teacher and her students that is the most important thing toward learning development?
 Teachers are born to teach.
 They can teach anywhere.
 They can teach in nice facilities, old facilities, or even on the roof of the school building.
 I feel like so many times these days many parents make their decision for a school based on the “shininess and newness” of the facilities, instead of focusing on the instruction and learning opportunities their child will be given.

 I actually love our “basement” preschool.
 We have tons of room and rooms.
-We have a super-sized multi-age room, a giant two/three year old room, and an adorable Friday Fun room.
+We have a super-sized Top Dogs room, a giant Playful Bunnies room, and and two adorable Cool Cats rooms.
 We have a preschool office, that has heat, and is bigger than a closet.
 (At my previous job, I had no heat for 3 years and the office was a closet!).
-We have a learning/snack/art room for the two/three’s class, we have bathrooms all over the place, a very large art closet, an amazing playground that was funded by a generous donor and storage, storage, storage!
+We have a learning/snack/art room for the Playful Bunnies, we have bathrooms all over the place, a very large art closet, an amazing playground that was funded by The Pagliaro Family and storage, storage, storage!
 The favorite room for every preschooler is the “Muscle Room”.
 They absolutely adore having a room to go to that they are able to run, scream, and ride bikes around and around.
 It’s even okay if they “accidentally” run into wall!
 We love the muscle room, too, because the preschoolers are developing their gross motor skills, getting exercise and learning to manage a “recess-like” environment.
 In fact, one of my preschool students, who is starting his second year at the Cleveland art Institute, said one of his favorite memories of preschool was the muscle room.

 in 3, 4, & 5’s class, we will be using the HOW I ACT chart.
 Each letter stands for a behavior we would like the students to steer clear from.
 The behaviors are as follows: H-Hulabaloo, O-Out of Order, W-Whining, I-Intential disobedience, A-Attitude, C-Clowing around, and T-touching and throwing.
 Through the school year, we will use our classroom characters, and to act out appropriate classroom behavior, as well as the behaviors on the HOW I ACT chart.
 Today, the students viewed how Trey the terrific turtle walked with slow steps, a controlled body, and no sound to the rainbow rug and sat down like a pretzel. (criss-cross applesauce) The students also viewed Oscar the Ornery Octopus run, yell, scream, bump into people, jump in a bean bag, knock over books, and cause a big ruckus and commotion when dismissed from the snack table to the rainbow rug.
 We then compared and contrasted the behavior, and discussed which behavior was appropriate school behavior.